Lima Airport to Miraflores: 4 Ways to Get There

 When it comes to visiting Lima, there are surprisingly few areas of the city where people will tell you “yes, stay there, it’s safe”.
 Lima is generally not considered the safest of cities, so I would recommend sticking to the areas more commonly frequented by tourists, such as Miraflores, San Isidro and Barranco.
 (I’ll write some more soon about the best places to stay and visit in Lima).

-So, what’s the best way to get from Lima’s Jorge Chàves International Airport to the Miraflores district?
+So, what’s the best way to get from Lima Airport to Miraflores?

 Essentials to Know About Lima Airport